Center-for-Digital-Narrative/elmcip/README.md

 ## Usage

-Always make sure you are using the latest version of elmcip.net.
+Always make sure you are using the latest version of elmcip.net and custom modules before doing any changes to modules or theme.

     git pull --rebase

-Get latest version of committed changes to the Drupal and 3-part modules.
+### Update to latest version of Drupal core, config and 3-part modules.

-    git submodule update
-    cd drupal
-    drush updatedb
+    bin/site-upgrade

+This will check out master branch, check out latest code, pull any updates from submodule drupal, run feature revert and any pending HOOK_update_N() (drush updatedb).

 ## Contribute

+Rules to follow in git:

+* Commit often.
+* Commit should always contain working code, not break stuff.
+* Write good git commit messages.
+Write why you did it, not what you changed.
+Git will tell us that.
+* Push your changes.

 ## Troubleshooting